neutralinojs/gsoc2024/README.md

 - Add additional configuration code to the [webview fork](https://github.com/neutralinojs/webview) rather than updating `window.cpp` if possible.

-### Adding opacity setting to the configuration
+### Adding window transparent setting to the configuration

 Issue: https://github.com/neutralinojs/roadmap/issues/1

 Add the `transparent` (Boolean) option to the configuration to control the webview's opacity on all supported platforms.
 When the setting is set to `true`, and the
 CSS background also has `opacity` as `0`, the user should be able to see through the window clearly.
 Transparency can be disabled by setting the `transparent` property to `false`.
+The developer can adjust the window transparency level with CSS.

 Areas: GTK, Cocoa, Win32 APIs